Home

 Global & local filtering

 Flexible filtering and sorting at multiple levels.
+Less time reconstructing views, more time actually analyzing the data that matters.

 Simple & powerful logic